 - Environmental sciences – Earth sciences, ecology and others.

-By November 2017, 1008 of academic institutions reported to the FANO.
-The agency assesses scientific activities of its subordinate organizations in accordance with its orders and regulations.
-Since there are no people in the FANO who have at least a remote relationship to science, there is a reasonable general opinion within the Russian scientific community that the agency was created to enrich people close to the authorities.
+By November 2017, 1,008 academic institutions reported to FANO but .
+Since there are no people in the FANO who have even a remote relationship to science, there is a reasonable general opinion within the Russian scientific community that the agency was created to enrich people close to the authorities by plundering institutional assets.
+In addition, the “planning” of FANO makes no scientific sense.

 The signatories of the December letter wrote:

-Scientists asked Putin to change RAN’s legal status and return it to the leadership status of scientific research institutions.
+Scientists asked Putin to return the leadership status of scientific research institutions to RAN.

 Instead of forwarding the letter to Putin, the bureaucrats of the Presidential Administration sent it to the government, and on February 15, the FANO responded to the letter.
 The agency said that the request to return scientific institutes to the RAN is impossible because it contradicts the law, two decrees of the President, two government decrees, as well as the “formed system and structure of federal executive bodies.”
 The FANO’s officials also stated that, although state funding of science had declined in recent years, it should now grow.
 The number of scientific publications has grown significantly, and the number of young scientists in scientific institutions has increased by 3 percent in the last three years.
 In conclusion, the FANO assured that “it is always ready for a constructive dialogue […] within the framework of the current legislation.”